Rifan-Alghamdi/AI-Image-Classifier/README.md

-# AI Task – Image Classification using Teachable Machine
+# AI – Image Classification using Teachable Machine
 ![preview](result.screenshot.jpg)

 This project uses a Teachable Machine image model to classify images into two categories: cups and spoons.